St. Louis Car Accident Attorneys

 Focused on Client Needs Since 1946REQUEST a free CONSULTATIONREQUEST a free CONSULTATION

-The moment you engage the services of GRG, we will begin working to protect your rights.
+The moment you engage the services of Gray, Ritter & Graham, P.C., we will work to protect your rights.
 You can focus on healing while our personal injury lawyers focus on getting you the compensation you need to get your life back on track.

 Car crashes involve a lot of forms to fill out and questions to answer.
-It is difficult to determine if you are being treated fairly by an insurance company and if you will have enough money to cover your medical needs and financial losses.
-Our trial lawyers can assist you with the following:
+It is difficult to determine if you are being treated fairly by an insurance company, and if you will have enough money to cover your medical needs and financial losses.
+Our personal injury trial lawyers can assist you with the following:

-An example of this would be if the insurance company valued your car at $10,000 and you purchase a new car for $25,000, the portion of the sales tax that you will owe will be calculated on the $15,000 difference and not the full $25,000.
+For example, if the insurance company valued your car at $10,000, and you purchase a new car for $25,000, the portion of the sales tax that you will owe will only be calculated on the $15,000 difference.

-To benefit from this sales tax credit, you need to submit a notarized total loss statement from the insurance company as well as all of the supporting documentation that you receive when you apply for the title on your replacement vehicle.
-This vehicle must be purchased or contracted to purchase within 180 days of the total loss of your prior car in the accident.
+To benefit from this sales tax credit, you must submit a notarized total loss statement from the insurance company, as well as all of the supporting documentation that you receive when you apply for the title on your replacement vehicle.
+The replacement vehicle must be purchased or contracted to purchase within 180 days of the total loss of your prior car in the accident.

-If you need help fighting the insurance company for what you are owed, then contact us for a consultation.
-We represent clients injured in catastrophic auto collisions in Missouri, Illinois, Arkansas and the surrounding region.meet the team that has served the people for over 70 years
+If you need help fighting the insurance company for what you are owed, contact Gray, Ritter & Graham, P.C. for a free, no-obligation consultation.
+We represent clients injured in catastrophic auto collisions in Missouri, Illinois, Arkansas, and the surrounding region.

 Related News & Representative Cases